• Skip to primary navigation

 7 ingredients measured out in a teal dish and 3 small measuring cups to make a vegan mug cake.

-Salt: to enhance the flavours.
+Salt: Enhance the flavours.

 How to Make a Mug Cake